UCN-LANY-CaseStudies/CafeSanchez_v0/README.md

 **Finish Order**: When the cashier sees an order has changed to the *Ready* state, he calls out the customer name/moniker that is connected to the order and the customer approaches the counter, settles the payment, and leaves the cafe with the ordered beverages.
 The cashier marks the order as *Finished* and it disappears from the screen.

 ## Implementation
 The application is implemented as a desktop application based on a three-tier open architecture.
-The individual tiers are implemented as packages in the Java project (The IDE used is Eclipse).
+The individual tiers are implemented as packages in the Java project.

 ![Architecture][architecture]